 In addition to the general static rules of TTCN-3 given in clause 5 and shown in table 15, the following restrictions apply:

-a) A reply operation shall only be used at a procedure-based port.
+A reply operation shall only be used at a procedure-based port.
 The type definition of the port shall include the name of the procedure to which the reply operation belongs.

+The TemplateInstance in the reply operation shall identify the signature definition and all signature parameters of the procedure to which the reply operation belongs.

-b) All out and inout parameters of the signature shall have a specific value i.e. the use of matching mechanisms such as AnyValue is not allowed.
+c) All out and inout parameters of the signature shall have a specific value i.e. the use of matching mechanisms such as AnyValue is not allowed.

-c) A to clause shall be present in case of one-to-many connections.
+d) A to clause shall be present in case of one-to-many connections.

-d) All AddressRef items in the to clause shall be of type address, component or of the address type bound to the port type (see clause 6.2.9) of the port instance referenced in the reply operation.
+e) All AddressRef items in the to clause shall be of type address, component or of the address type bound to the port type (see clause 6.2.9) of the port instance referenced in the reply operation.
 No AddressRef in the to clause shall contain the special value null at the time of the operation.

+f) The optional value clause for a return value shall only be present if the signature definition of the procedure to which the reply operation belongs defines a return type.

-e) If a value is to be returned to the calling party, this shall be explicitly stated using the value keyword.
-The TemplateBody in the value clause shall conform to the template(value) restriction.
+g) The TemplateBody in the value clause shall conform to the template(value) restriction and it shall be type-compatible with the return type specified in the signature of the procedure to which the reply operation belongs.

-f) Applying a reply operation to an unmapped or disconnected port shall cause a test case error.
+h) Applying a reply operation to an unmapped or disconnected port shall cause a test case error.

 Examples